railcore/railcore.github.io/build_and_troubleshoot/bed_level.md

 The BL-Touch probe uses a magnet on a pin to detect surface contact, by lifting the magnet to a hall-effect sensor.
 This means that any external magnetic field can cause a higher or lower trigger point, and a distorted depth reading.

 For accurate BL-Touch mesh maps, magnetic beds pose a unique challenge, as proximity to any magnet will appear as a very high or low irregularity in the bed.
-By carefully chosing mesh points, this can be partly mitigated.
+By carefully choosing mesh points, this can be partly mitigated.

 ## First-layer Height

 Once the bed is physically level, and any irregularity is mapped and compensated, the height of the nozzle at the first layer should be predictable and repeatable.
-The probe probe offset, Babystep adjustment, and Z Home accuracy should result in perfect first-layer results.
+The probe offset, Babystep adjustment, and Z Home accuracy should result in perfect first-layer results.